stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/04_Directory_Structure.md

 Module developers can bundle developer documentation with their code by producing plain text files inside a 'docs' folder located in the module folder.
-These files can be written with the Markdown syntax (See [Contributing Documentation](/misc/contributing/documentation)) and include media such as images or videos.
+These files can be written with the Markdown syntax (See [Contributing Documentation](/contributing/documentation)) and include media such as images or videos.

-Inside the docs folder, developers should organize the markdown files into each separate language they wish to write documentation for (usually just `en`).
-Inside each languages' subfolder, developers then have freedom to create whatever structure they wish for organizing the documentation they wish.
+Inside the docs folder, developers should organise the markdown files into each separate language they wish to write documentation for (usually just `en`).
+Inside each languages' subfolder, developers then have freedom to create whatever structure they wish for organising the documentation they wish.

 Example Forum Documentation: